lambertdem/lambertdem.github.io/_pages/cv.md

 Education
 ======
-* PhD in Statistics, The University of Edinburgh, 2026 (expected)
+* PhD in Statistics, School of Mathematics, The University of Edinburgh, 2026 (expected)
 * Visiting PhD student, King Abdullah University of Science and Technology (KAUST), February-June 2024
 * MSc in Mathematics and Statistics, McGill University, 2022
 * BSc in Mathematics and Computer Science, McGill University, 2020

 Work experience
 ======

 * Spring 2024: Academic Pages Collaborator
   * GitHub University
   * Duties includes: Updates and improvements to template